ttm/mass/notes.md

 * arrumar figura e definicao de convolucao no artigo
 * adicionar que no sinal discreto n ha derivadas e integrais
 * Further describe the captions of the figures (e.g. fig 3)

-Musical pieces:
+* Mentions that this work was called music in digital audio: psychophysic description and toolbox Musical pieces:
 * make soundcloud playlists of songs: by section, extra, all
 * Make song on spatialization